IFS Therapy Los Angeles

 Like their internal world finally makes sense.
 Like they’re not fighting with themselves anymore.

+What happens?
 They start to feel more grounded, more connected, and more like themselves.
 They start showing up in relationships differently.
 Setting boundaries without guilt.
 Not abandoning themselves to keep the peace.
-Actually resting instead of constantly bracing for something bad to happn.
+Actually resting instead of constantly bracing for something bad to happen.

 I work with high-functioning adults who are intelligent and self-aware – but still stuck in patterns that don’t feel good.